SomiaNasir/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/README.md

 Recommendations:
 1. Marketing campaigns might be conducted in spring and summer at tourist/recreational locations popular among casual riders.
 2. Casual riders are most active on weekends and during the summer and spring, thus they may be offered seasonal or weekend-only memberships.
 3. Casual riders use their bikes for longer durations than members.
-Offering discounts for longer rides may incentive casual riders and entice members to ride for longer periods of time.
+Offering discounts for longer rides may incentivize casual riders and entice members to ride for longer periods of time.